f14shm4n/f14.AspNetCore.FileManager/README.md

 But you can use it as a backend for any other application with similar functionality.

+For this backend lib, there is a ready-made frontend solution for [js\ts](https://github.com/f14shm4n/FManager).

 ### What is it?

 This lib provides several base handlers for the file manager requests.